keptn/lifecycle-toolkit/docs/content/en/docs/install/k8s.md

   For more information, see
   [Requirements for Open Telemetry](../implementing/otel.md/#requirements-for-opentelemetry).

-Also note that the Keptn Lifecycle Toolkit includes a light-weight cert-manager that, by default, is installed as part of the KLT software.
+Also note that Keptn includes
+a light-weight cert-manager that, by default, is installed as part of the Keptn software.
-If you are using another cert-manager in the cluster, you can configure KLT to instead use your cert-manager.
+If you are using another cert-manager in the cluster, you can configure Keptn to instead use your cert-manager.
 See [Use Keptn with cert-manager.io](../operate/cert-manager.md) for detailed instructions.